kameryn1811/Bandcamp-Player/README.md

 * **Playlist Management** - Easily create and manage playlists of your favorite Bandcamp albums.
 * **Adjustable Playlist** - Minimize, expand, resize or detach the playlist for flexible window management.
 * **Always on Top** - Keep the player visible while working in other applications.
 * **Keyboard Shortcuts** - Full keyboard control for play, pause, next, previous, volume, and more.
+Global keyboard shorcuts available with included autohotkey script (Autohotkey v2 required)
 * **Autoplay** - Automatically starting playing on startup and when switching albums.
 * **Shuffle & Repeat** - Multiple shuffle and repeat modes for varied listening.
 * **Volume Control** - Adjustable volume with visual feedback.